deoxyribose/deoxyribose.github.io/_posts/2022-6-21-neuro-symbolic.md

 ---

 Will scaling deep learning produce human-level generality, or do we need a new approach?
 If you've read the exchange between Scott Alexander and Gary Marcus, and feel that there are some good arguments on both sides, some bad ones, but mostly a lack of arguments in general, I agree.
 If you haven't read the exchange, here it is: [SA](https://astralcodexten.substack.com/p/my-bet-ai-size-solves-flubs?s=w), [GM](https://garymarcus.substack.com/p/what-does-it-mean-when-an-ai-fails), [SA](https://astralcodexten.substack.com/p/somewhat-contra-marcus-on-ai-scaling?s=r), [GM](https://garymarcus.substack.com/p/does-ai-really-need-a-paradigm-shift?s=w#footnote-anchor-1).

 I will argue for Marcus' position, but dive a little deeper than he does.
 I believe that symbolic representations, specifically _programs_, and learning as _program synthesis_, can provide data efficient and flexible generalization, in a way that deep learning can't, no matter how much we scale it.
-I'll show how _probabilistic programs_ can represent causal models of the world, which deep learning can't do, and why causal models are essential to everyday life.
+I'll show how _probabilistic programs_ can represent causal models of the world, which deep learning can't do, and why causal models are essential to intelligence.
 For the opposing view, that scaling deep learning is sufficient for general intelligence, I'll quote from [Gwern's essay on the scaling hypothesis](https://www.gwern.net/Scaling-hypothesis), which is so thorough that I'm saved the task of steelmanning the position on my own.

 <div id="toc"></div>

-### The scaling hypothesis
+### The scaling hypothesis and the laziness of deep learning

 The scaling hypothesis is that